Visualizing the Diversity of Representations Learned by Bayesian Neural Networks: Experimental Results

-\subsection{Visualizing the multimodal structure of the \emph{posterior} distribution of BNNs.}
+\subsection{Visualizing the multimodal structure of the {posterior} distribution of BNNs.}

 Here we explain the multimodal structure of the BNN posterior distribution.
 Specifically, we use BNN instances drawn from the MoG posterior \eqref{eq:MultiSWAGPosterior} obtained by MultiSWAG, and qualitatively (visually) and quantitatively analyze their behaviors.
-Furthermore, we investigate the dependence between the multimodality and the network width in terms of humanly understandable concepts using FV.
-To this end, we train a \emph{WideResNet28} and its modified versions listed in Tab. \ref{tab:nn_cifar100}, where \emph{WRes}$\beta$ refers to a \emph{WRes} network, where the width is scaled by $\beta$.
-The training is performed on CIFAR-100 by MultiSWAG with a mixture of $K=10$ Gaussians posteriors.
+Furthermore, we investigate the dependence of the multimodality on the network width in terms of humanly understandable concepts using FVs.
+To this end, we train a WideResNet28 and its modified versions listed in Table~\ref{tab:nn_cifar100}, where WRes$\beta$ refers to a WideResNet28 network with the width scaled by $\beta$.
+The models are trained on CIFAR-100 by MultiSWAG with a mixture of $K=10$ Gaussians posteriors.
 After training, we draw 100 BNN instances from each Gaussian posterior, resulting in 1000 BNN instances in total, and compute their individual FVs for the class \emph{Castle}.
-We plot the FV for the networks with different width in a tSNE plot, shown in Fig. \ref{fig:tsne_clusters} at the bottom.
-Above, for each network, three FV from three hand-picked Gaussian distributions are shown.
-The black boxes indicates the different networks, i.e., \emph{WRes}0.2, \emph{WRes}1, and \emph{WRes}10, respectively (Results with other networks are shown in Appendix \ref{appendix:d}).
-In the tSNE plot, the color indicates the Gaussian component from which the BNN instance is drawn (i.e. we did not apply KMeans here).
-From the tSNE plots, we observe that the network width strongly affects the multimodal structure: For small network width (\emph{WRes}0.2), instances from different modes are separable, while, for wide network (\emph{WRes}10), the instances are overlapped.
+Figure~\ref{fig:tsne_clusters} shows distributions of the 1000 BNN instances in the FV space, where the rows correspond to the networks with different widths, i.e., WRes$0.2$, WRes$1$, and WRes$10$, respectively (Results with other network widths are shown in Appendix~\ref{appendix:a4}).
+For each row, a tSNE plot of FVs is shown in the bottom, and FVs of three BNNs from three hand-picked modes are visualized in the top.
+Note that the color in the tSNE plot indicates the Gaussian component of MultiSWAG (KMeans is not applied here).

+From the tSNE plots, we observe that the network width strongly affects the multimodal structure: For small network width (WRes$0.2$), instances from different modes are separable, while, for wide network (WRes$10$), the instances are overlapped.